clpe04/hookin/README.md

     (apply-transformations :add-10 15)

 Defines a hooked function named "test-function" associated with the hook ":add-10" in a seperate clj file.
-The file is then loaded into the project and the function registers itself in the hook management system under the hook :add-10 and is then applied to the number 15 for a result of 25.
+The file is then loaded into the project and the function is registered in the hook management system under the hook :add-10.
+It is then applied to the number 15 for a result of 25.

 ## Acknowledgements